huntse/uncarved/content/articles/helpers_github.md

 +++
-title = "Getting started with github" aliases = [ "/articles/helpers_github" ]
-last_modified = "2011-06-02T18:18:09Z"
+title = "Getting started with github" description = "Before we can do our marketmaking system, you need to be able to get the software." aliases = [ "/articles/helpers_github" ] last_modified = "2011-06-02T18:18:09Z"
 +++
-# Getting started with github

-## Before we can do our marketmaking system, you need to be able to get the software.

 To share the marketmaking software that I talked about in the [first][5] marketmaking article, we need to have a repository set up, so I decided